quangtd95/gpt-ktor/README.md

 ## Usage
 After running the application:
 1. Register a new user or login with an existing account.
-2. Start a new conversation with Kill-GPT.
+2. Start a new conversation with Fun-GPT.

 ## Built With
 - KTOR: A framework for building asynchronous servers and clients.